 Slumber Search is supported by readers.
 Some links on Slumber Search are referral links.
 If you use one of these and buy something, Slumber Search may make a small amount of money.
 More info.

 Bear offers 4 top-rated mattresses.
-Their Bear Original memory foam has won acclaim with athletes on a budget, the Bear Hybrid is great for those looking for a pressure-relieving higher end feel, and their Bear Pro is perfect for those looking for an ultra-cooling contouring experience.
-Their newest mattress, the Bear Elite Hybrid, features both cooling foams and zoned support to provide sleepers with a luxurious sleep experience.
+Their Bear Original memory foam has won acclaim with athletes on a budget.
+For those looking for a pressure-relieving feel, the Star Hybrid and Pro Hybrid are great options.
+Lastly, their Elite Hybrid, features both cooling foams and zoned support to provide sleepers with a luxurious sleep experience.
 From the Celliant® fibers to copper cooling, customers love these mattresses for their superior cooling, muscle pain relief, and balanced back support.

 Siena is an affordable mattress brand by Resident Home, the makers of some of the most well-rated mattresses in the industry.
 Their Siena offering is all about delivering high value comfort while maintaining a low price.
 With prices starting below $500 for a queen (after discount), mattresses at these price points found elsewhere often have additional complaints about perceived quality and durability over time.
 With a specialty foam design that features breathability, pressure relief, and sturdy support, Siena is a great consideration for those on a budget.